elben/elben.github.io/site/blog/2014-10-20-trifecta-clojurescript-om-coreasync.markdown

 ;; ⇒ true
 ```

-Immutability seems restrictive at first, but just as an artist thrives off the constraints of a canvas, you'll find that immutability frees you.
+Immutability seems restrictive at first, but just as an artist thrives off the constraints of a canvas, you’ll find that immutability frees you.

 Immutability frees us to treat objects like *values*, because they are.
 We all prefer that `0 == 0` and `"far" == "far"`.
 So why do we put up with `{foo: 0} != {foo: 0}`?

 Immutability also encourages modularity.
-When you can't modify your data and override your local variables, you unwittingly focus less on state manipulation and more on writing smaller, more manageable functions.
+When you can’t modify your data and override your local variables, you unwittingly focus less on state manipulation and more on writing smaller, more manageable functions.

 And lastly, immutability prevents you from building a spaghetti state monster.
 The Clojure map `{:name "Ayo", :email "ayo@example.com"}` is not a stateful object that anyone can add to, remove from or modify.
 That map is just a value, and the value is `{:name "Ayo", :email "ayo@example.com"}`.